markgiovinazzi/markgiovinazzi.github.io/_tabs/about.md

 > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip }

+# Mark Giovinazzi (he/him/his)

+I am a PhD Candidate at the University of Pennsylvania.